DanyEVO/Algorithms/README.md

-# MergeSort
+# Merge Sort
-This is my take on merge sort.
+In this project I sort an array using the merge sort algorithm.